 Both adoption and foster care involve caring for children who are not biologically your own.
 In both cases, children may have been abused and neglected.
 In some states, the classes used to train individuals to become foster parents and the adoption classes are the same.
 Both have the goal to provide a permanent and loving home for a child.

 Perhaps the main difference between adoption and foster care is that foster care is temporary.
 Your agency or social worker has the goal of repairing the problems in your child’s home that led to their removal.
-When biological parents are able to prove that they can support their children financially, emotionally, and socially, then the child will be able to return to them.
+When biological parents can prove that they can support their children financially, emotionally, and socially, then the child will be able to return to them.

 If, however, this proves impossible, foster parents may be permitted to adopt the child.
 In some states, this may be handled as a “fost-adopt” program, where parents foster a child with the understanding that they will eventually become legally eligible for adoption.
 In other states, your social workers may be able to help you identify children who are more likely to become eligible for adoption in the future, although they cannot guarantee that birth parent rights will be terminated.

 Foster placements are usually mediated by the court system or Social Security agency in your area.
 If a child cannot return to their adoptive parents, a decision will be made to terminate birth parent rights.
 More than 13 percent of the children in foster care are adopted each year.

 Adoptions, by contrast, are legally binding relationships that bestow upon your child all the rights and privileges of a biological child.
 In some cases, biological parents have voluntarily given up their rights because they feel that it is in the best interest of the child.
 Adoption offers legal security to both adoptive parents and their children.

 The level of openness in an adoption depends upon arrangements that are made ahead of time.
 Most international adoptions, for example, are closed, and the child has no contact with birth parents after the adoption is finalized.